 The Dunedin Consort was founded in 1995 and is named after Din Eidyn, the ancient Celtic name of Edinburgh Castle.

 Under the direction of John Butt, the ensemble has become one of the most exciting Baroque ensembles in Europe.
 They have recorded all Bach’s major choral works; their St John Passion was nominated for Recording of the Year in both Gramophone and BBC Music Magazine.
 Recordings of Handel’s Messiah and Mozart’s Requiem were both Gramophone Award winners.

 Gardiner Professor of Music at the University of Glasgow and musical director of Edinburgh’s Dunedin Consort.

 He has published several books on Bach and the historical performance movement.
 He is Principal Artist with the Orchestra of the Age of Enlightenment, and guest conductor for the Scottish Chamber Orchestra and Stavanger Symphony Orchestra.
 He has been awarded FBA, FRSE, the Dent Medal of the RMA and the RAM/Kohn Foundation’s Bach Prize.

-Rachel Podger has established herself over the last two decades as a leading interpreter of Baroque and Classical music.
+Winner of Gramophone Artist of the Year 2018, Rachel Podger has established herself over the last two decades as a leading interpreter of Baroque and Classical music.
 She has won many awards for her recordings, including J. S. Bach’s Sonatas and Partitas for Solo Violin and his Sonatas for Violin and Harpsichord (with Trevor Pinnock).
 Currently she is recording the Cello Suites on violin.